IgrisViOverlord-10/disease-predictor/README.md

 It also provided practical exposure to:

-- data collection and dataset handling
+- dataset handling using separate training and testing files
 - data cleaning and preprocessing
 - exploratory data analysis and visualization
 - feature relationship analysis using heatmaps and graphs
 - training and comparing multiple machine learning models
-- model evaluation and final model selection
+- model evaluation using test data
 - model serialization using Pickle
 - integrating a trained ML model with a Django backend
 - processing user input through web forms